 2800 S. Western Ave, Chicago, IL, 60608

-Also available for group tours, the Windy City Harvest Training and Production Headquarters is located on the grounds of Arturo Velasquez Institute, a satellite campus of Richard J. Daley College.
-This site houses a greenhouse for plant starts production, hoophouse for year-round growing, a ¼-acre raised bed farm, and aquaponics system.
+Also available for walk-in tours, the Windy City Harvest Apprenticeship Training Site is located on the grounds of Arturo Velasquez Institute, a satellite campus of Richard J. Daley College.
+This site houses a greenhouse for plant starts production, hoophouse for year-round growing, a one-quarter-acre raised bed farm, and aquaponics system.
 This site provides the training grounds and classroom space for Apprenticeship participants.

 Washington Park Youth Farm

 555 E. 51st Street, Chicago, IL, 60615

 Washington Park Youth Farm is located on Chicago Park District property adjacent to Walter H. Dyett High School on 51st Street in Chicago.
 Built in 2009, the farm currently has 73 raised beds, a 42-foot hoophouse, two beehives, a small fruit orchard, native and perennial plantings, and community space for youth programming.
 Each season, 25 neighborhood high school students are hired to work on the farm from May through October.
 Students grow and harvest produce, learn about food systems and healthy eating, and cultivate job and life skills in a safe, supportive, and structured environment.

 The Washington Park Youth Farm is open to the public on farm stand market days.
 The on-site farm stand is open on Wednesdays, July through October, from 9 a.m. to 1 p.m.

 Green Youth Farm in Lake County